Fork me on GitHub

 Using the Web UI

 If you get "access denied" or other login errors, the number one place to check is the Audit Log.
-You can access it in the Activity tab of the Teleport Web UI.
+Under the Management area you can access it within the Activity tab in the Teleport Web UI.

 Example of a user being denied because the role clusteradmin wasn't set up: